minhdanh/thangmo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 You can click the `Deploy to Heroku` button above to deploy this app to Heroku.
-Please note that you will need to configure Heroku Scheduler to run this command periodically (in my case I let this job run hourly):
+Please note that you will need to configure Heroku Scheduler to run this command periodically:

 ```
 thangmo-job --config-dir=/app